‘Vanderpump Rules’ Star Tom Sandoval Stuns Fans As He Rocks New Highlighted Hairstyle On Instagram

 The 36-year-old Bravo star and TomTom partner stunned fans when he posed for a pic with his drastically lightened locks alongside his longtime girlfriend Ariana Madix and pal Logan Cochran.

-In the photo posted to his social media page, Sandoval and his friends were sitting outdoors on a deck as they celebrate the July 4th holiday.
+In the photo posted to his social media page, Sandoval and his friends were sitting outdoors on a deck as they celebrate the Fourth of July holiday.
 The Bravo star’s usually dark hair was streaked with a reddish-blond shade and he rocked a mustache and a goatee as he posed while holding his phone.
 The Vanderpump Rules veteran was wearing ripped jeans and a striped tank as he lounged with his feet up in the snap.

 In a series of comments to the photo, fans and famous followers reacted to Sandoval’s “guy-lights.”